 All pipeline processing is done on a background thread to avoid blocking the UI.

-Both the input classes and processing stages are loaded dynamically via reflection on their class names, making it straightforward to implement a custom pipeline component to fit your specific needs: Just implement the
+Input classes, processing stages, and profiles are all loaded dynamically via their class names, making it straightforward to create a custom profile or pipeline component to fit your specific needs: Just have your class implement the

-SpeechInput if you need to accept input from a source other than the Android microphone) and include its full class name in the pipeline builder at the appropriate location.
-Note that descriptions of the various stages below assume well-behaved implementations; custom implementations can of course do whatever they want in their
+SpeechProcessor interface to create a processing stage.
+Note that descriptions of the various processing stages below assume well-behaved implementations; custom implementations can of course do whatever they want in their

 process method, regarless of whether it meets the pipeline’s general expectations.